oupirum/cheatsheets/Docker.md

 ===================================================================================
-# docker-compose <a id="docker-compose"></a>
+# Compose <a id="compose"></a>

-Version: 1.24<br/>

 Compose is a tool for defining and running multi-container Docker applications.<br/>
-Use a YAML file to configure your application’s services, then, with a single command, create and start all the services.<br/>
+Use a YAML file to configure your application's services, then, with a single command, create and start all the services.<br/>

 Features:
 * Multiple isolated environments on a single host.